Route guidesRoutes Map

 * This merges on to a quiet 'service road' (London Road).

-* At the bottom, left on York Road.
+* At the bottom, left on York Road then right on Rock Edge to enjoy the nature reserve.

-* At the end, right on Old Road and across at the traffic lights.
+* At the end, left on Windmill Road to turn right into Old Road at the traffic lights.
 On the far side, there is a cycle lane on the pavement, which runs to the hospital entrance on the left.

 Oxford Rail/Park & Pedal Oxford Parkway to John Radcliffe Hospital

-4.7 miles, 25-30 minutes.
-Intermediate, a fairly long route for the city, with a substantial climb at the end, but mostly traffic-free cycle lanes.
+4.3 miles, 25-30 minutes.
+Intermediate, a fairly long route for the city, with a moderate climb on the ring road track, but mostly traffic-free cycle lanes.

 Notes: Oxford Parkway is the Rail station and Park & Ride to the North of Oxford.